 How many does this power bowl serve?

 This recipe makes enough for one bowl.
 The sauces also make enough for one serving to drizzle on top.
 If you want to make multiple bowls, simply multiply the recipe.
+What are your favorite ingredients to use for this customizable power bowl?
+I would love to see your creations.

 - One Pot Tomato Basil Chickpea Pasta